Hi! This is Jeff and Grace, your online hosts to this beautiful Palawan Philippines island paradise we call home!

 Grace enjoys discussing her many years living here in Palawan and the Philippines!
 She likes to show off her garden, community organizing, kite flying and mountain biking to name just a few!

-Ecotourism and vacation is what it is in Palawan Philippines.
-Being the country's last Ecological Frontier eco-consciousness is strong here.
+Ecotourism and vacation are some of the key things to do here!
+Being the country's last Ecological Frontier, eco-consciousness is strong here.
 That is why most beach areas are preserved as is.

 Well, my decision to come to Palawan in 1988 was mostly about work and of curiosity about the province.
 It did not occur to me that I was in for a very long island vacation.
 Here's why.

 Talk about long hikes through forested mountains and saying Hi! to Mr. Armadillo and Mrs. Porcupine along the way, listen to the true and real twitters - the birds, watch wild orchids up in the trees and finally meeting the people in the rural, coastal and Tribal Communities.
 It is a wonder to witness the cultural and bio diversity that defines Palawan Philippines ecotourism activities today.

 While living with the people, join them with their daily chores.
 Farming, hook and line fishing, sometimes hunting wild chicken for food, shell gathering also for food, and a swimming break in undeveloped sunny white sandy beaches.
 We already know by then that such are worthy for palawan ecotourism sites.